-The term “contingent beneficiary” refers to the designated alternative beneficiary who will be the recipient of the proceeds of a financial account in case the primary beneficiary is unable or refuses to accept the benefits at the time of payment.
+The term “contingent beneficiary” refers to the designated alternative beneficiary who will be the recipient of the proceeds of a financial account if the primary beneficiary is unable or refuses to accept the benefits at the time of payment.
 In other words, a contingent beneficiary is the second beneficiary who will wait in the wings, just in case the financial account can’t be transferred to the first person or primary beneficiary.
 For example, the financial account mentioned above refers to insurance benefits, retirement funds, or inheritance.
-After assigning the contingent beneficiaries, the account holder needs to be review and update the names after any major life change, such as birth, marriage, divorce, or death.
-A contingent beneficiary can be either an individual or entity, such as organization, estate, charity, trust, etc.
+After assigning the contingent beneficiaries, the account holder needs to review and update the names after any significant life change, such as birth, marriage, divorce, or death.
+A contingent beneficiary can be an individual or entity, such as an organization, estate, charity, trust, etc.

 How does Contingent Beneficiary work?

 As the name suggests, the gain of a contingent beneficiary is conditional.
-He/ she will end up receiving nothing if the primary beneficiary accepts the benefits of the financial account.
-Further, there will be many conditions in place depending on the type of account and the person drafting it.
-A beneficiary has to adhere to all these conditions in order to be eligible for the benefits under the contract.
+He/ she will receive nothing if the primary beneficiary accepts the benefits of the financial account.
+Further, many conditions will be in place depending on the type of account and the person drafting it.
+A beneficiary must adhere to all these conditions to be eligible for the benefits under the contract.
 Nevertheless, the rights of a contingent beneficiary are secondary and conditional upon the primary beneficiary’s inability to claim the benefits.

-An account holder can designate multiple contingent beneficiaries for a single account, with each beneficiary assigned a certain percentage of the overall benefits, all adding up to be 100%.
-Although there is no stated restriction on the number of beneficiaries that an account holder can designate, some policies may put a limit to the number, say 10 per asset.
+An account holder can designate multiple contingent beneficiaries for a single account, assigning each beneficiary a certain percentage of the overall benefits, all adding up to 100%.
+Although there is no stated restriction on the number of beneficiaries an account holder can designate, some policies may limit the number, say 10 per asset.

 Example of Contingent Beneficiary